SOUL AI

 Overview

-The result was a multi-screen interactive prototype demonstrating emotionally aware responses and adaptive UI behavior.
-The project was presented to an industry jury and secured Runner-Up for its human-centric approach and clarity of execution.
+The project was presented to an industry jury and received Runner-Up recognition for its human-centric approach and clarity of execution.

 Categories